ghobeika/secrets_api/README.md

  So far my tests have been limited to trying to create edge-cases in Postman.
 Due to the limited amount of time I had to work on the API, I didn't bother to write good unit tests.
 As a result, there may be some overlooked errors in the API, but the API should function as expected otherwise.

+###Better error codes
+There should be expected error codes back to the user for the API endpoints, right now there are just semi-descriptive error messages.

 ###Properly encrypting secrets
 Properly encrypting the user secrets.
 I overlooked encrypting user secrets and did not create a good method of doing so.